Sargis-Hovsepyan/Sargis-Hovsepyan/README.md

 ## 🚀 About Me

-⚡I am Sargis, an enthusiastic learner and developer👩‍💻!
-The world of computer science amazes me and tackles my curiosity. ✨I am currently pursuing my Bachelor's degree in Computer Science and Engineering (CSE). 👨‍🎓 I love to explore the theoretical basis of Computer Science and always try to build a strong connection between theoretical and practical scenarios in CSE.
-I am also a student of 42 Yerevan programming school 🔥.
+⚡I am Sargis, a Bachelor of Science in Computer Science with a passion for learning and development in the field of computer science.
+My journey has been enriched by a dual educational experience, with theoretical foundations from the American University of Armenia (AUA) and practical skills from 42 Yerevan Programming School 🔥.

 ## 👨‍🎓 Education and Area of Interest

-- 🔭 Student of American University of Armenia (AUA).
+- 🎓 Bachelor of Computer Science from the American University of Armenia (AUA).
-- 🌱 Student of 42 Programming School in Yerevan.
+- 🌱 Continuing education at 42 Programming School in Yerevan.
+- 🔭 Currently pursuing a Master's degree at AUA.

 🎇 I am currently interested in

-- Back End Development (Java/C++)
+- Back End Development, with a focus on Java and C++
+- High-Performance Algorithms and Distributed Systems
+- Geospatial Data Science
+- Bioinformatics
 - IT Security
-- Bioinformatics
-- HP Algorithms and Distributed Systems

 ## 📈 Github User Stats
 <div style="margin-bottom: 15px">